cnsxp4/StojebaIT2600FinalProject/AttackSetup.md

 # Attack Machine Setup
 This is a separate virtual machine with an IP Address of _192.168.166.202_

-1. To start, we will use 'nmap' to search the target machine to find an open port.  'nmap 192.168.166.201'
+1. To start, we will use 'nmap' to search the target machine to find an open port.
+`nmap 192.168.166.201`

 ![Attack1](https://github.com/cnsxp4/StojebaIT2600FinalProject/blob/master/Attack1.png)

 Nmap returns that port 80/tcp is open.
 This makes sense beacuse the target machin is running and HTTP server

 2. The next step is to get ready to run the Metasploit console.
-The first step is to ensure that postgresql is running `# /etc/init.d/postgresqlstatus`
+The first step is to ensure that postgresql is running

+  `# /etc/init.d/postgresqlstatus`

   `#/etc/init.d/postgresqlstart`

   This starts the postgresql services.
 Next we have to initialize the Metasploit database.

-  '# msfdbinit'
+  `# msfdbinit`

   Once that is conplete, we can execute the Metasploit console

-  '# msfconsole'
+  `# msfconsole`

   ![Attack2](https://github.com/cnsxp4/StojebaIT2600FinalProject/blob/master/Attack2.png)